N Korea fires possible missile into sea amid stalled talks

 Still, the launch corresponded with an order issued to ground some flights on the U.S. West Coast.

-KCRA, a television station in Sacramento, California, quoted officials at both its local airport and San Francisco International Airport as saying flights stopped for around five minutes at 2:30 p.m. local time, which was just minutes after the launch.
-They attributed the stop to an order by the Federal Aviation Administration.
+Sabrina LoPiccolo, a spokesperson for San Diego International Airport, told The Associated Press that it halted flights for up to seven minutes over a “national ground stop” at 2:30 p.m. local time, which was just minutes after the launch.
+She referred further questions to the Federal Aviation Administration, which did not respond to a request for comment.

 Air-traffic controllers in other West Coast areas similarly ordered aircraft down, according to recordings shared online.
 A San Francisco air traffic controller ordered flights to avoid its airspace and not take off or land around the time without explaining why, according to a recording by the website LiveATC.net.